 The Red Bar Rebuild Updates & Photos

+The new Red Bar opened on July 15 for lunch 11-3 and dinner 4:30-10!
 Our beloved Red Bar was destroyed in an early morning fire on February 13, 2019.
-The Red Bar construction is underway!
-Check back here for updates and photos of the Red Bar rebuild.
+The Red Bar reconstruction is complete!
+SEE The Red Bar Live Webcam >

 Update 5/20/20, by Kurt Lischka